KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ./m_notary_3rdparty
 ```

+## Address whitelisting

+If you are using a wehitelist for incoming transactions (recommended to avoid dust attacks!) funding top ups will come from `RDragoNHdwovvsDLSLMiAEzEArAD3kq6FN`, so add this address to your whitelist.

 ## Firewall and Ports

 Enable `ufw` and close all routes except `ssh`.
 Then allow p2p ports of all the coins in their respective servers.
 Allow iguana's p2p ports: `17777` in main server and `17774` in the 3p server.